 People should also phone 911 or seek emergency medical attention if they experience any of the following signs of a heart attack:

 - intense chest pain or pressure, especially if it lasts more than a minute or two

 - shortness of breath, even after several minutes of slow, deep breathing

-- lightheadedness, especially if it is different from previous panic attack dizziness
+- lightheadedness, especially if different from previous panic attack dizziness

 - chest pain that radiates to the jaw or shoulders

-Panic attacks can be so overwhelming that a person may fear they are going to die.
+Panic attacks can feel so overwhelming that a person fears they are going to die.
 This fear of dying may intensify the panic attack, leading to a vicious cycle of worsening panic.